 - oil spills

 - and more.

 Any one of these problems could perhaps be overlooked by a busy garage crew, but in aggregate, the situation is completely unacceptable.
-This is a good example of small deviations becoming the norm, building and presenting a hazard to your people and your business.
+This is a good example of small deviations becoming the norm, building and presenting a safety violation and hazard to your people and your business.